st1020/LikeIt/exampleSite/content/posts/theme-documentation-content/index.en.md

 draft: false
 author: "Dillon"
 authorLink: "https://dillonzq.com"
-description: "Find out how to create and organize your content quickly and intuitively in LoveIt theme."
+description: "Find out how to create and organize your content quickly and intuitively in LikeIt theme."
 images: []
 resources:
 - name: "featured-image"